Are you looking for the best Kauai resorts for families with kids of all ages? Keep scrolling for my honest review of the Grand Hyatt Kauai in Poipu.

 The Grand Hyatt Kauai actually has 5 different pools.
 There’s also a saltwater lagoon, a lazy river, and a 150-foot waterslide.
 There are tons of lounge chairs throughout the pool area.
 You can find some with umbrellas or rent a cabana for full shade.

 If you want some kid-free time, they have a super quiet adult pool where you can relax and read a book.
-There also lots of nooks and crannies throughout the pools to sit for a few moments.
+There are also lots of nooks and crannies throughout the pools to sit for a few moments.
+There is also a hot tub to enjoy too.

-My biggest regret of this Kauai family vacation is that we didn’t dedicate enough time to just relax by the pool.
+My biggest regret about this Kauai family vacation is that we didn’t dedicate enough time to just relaxing by the pool.
 It’s one of the best features of the Grand Hyatt Kauai.

 We did enjoy a few afternoons playing in the water.
-My kids were too nervous to do the water slide, but loved the saltwater lagoon.
+My kids were too nervous about doing the water slide but loved the saltwater lagoon.

 Other features/amenities